mfm92/Reproducibility_TopK/README.md

 Use `python experiment.py -h` to retrieve a description of the parameters in the command line.

+# Retrieve results

 The results are then written to folder `Results`.
 In each subfolder labelled `<algorithm>_output_<dataset>_<threshold>` under `Results` there is a file named `Influence.csv` which documents the influence score and runtimes (for finding the most promising node set and for calculating the influence) for each given size of seed set.
 The files `out<n>.txt` document the IDs of the `n` nodes computed to be the most influential under the given setting.

+# Evaluate and visualize results

+This can be done with the notebook named `stats_test.ipynb`.

 Slides: https://de.overleaf.com/3845151781fmpmzjnmdhkg